ElmerCSC/elmerfem/elmerice/Solvers/Documentation/PorousSolve.md

 More details about the snow/firn law can be found here: [poroussolver.pdf](./poroussolver.pdf).

+2024-01-23: The [ComputeDevStress](./ComputeDevStress.md) solver is now compatible with the Porous Solver.
+Using the latter is usually preferable than computing deviatoric stress directly in the Porous Solver.

+A New module PorousMaterialModels has been added in the Utils directory.
+It computes the effective viscosity and compressibility parameter to avoid code duplication (transparent for the user).

 ## SIF contents
 The required keywords in the SIF file for the Porous Solver are: